MrShoenel/git-density/paper/paper.md

 Reasons for mining such repositories include, but are not limited to, understanding software evolution [@dambros2008], or classification of commits [@hindle2009].

-\gs is the first tool to specifically mine a software metric to become known as the ``source code density''[@honel2020using, @honel2018density].
+\gd is the first tool to specifically mine a software metric to become known as the ``source code density''[@honel2020using, @honel2018density].